Azure-Samples/azure-search-java-samples/recommended-design/README.md

   - azure-search
 ---

-# Getting Started with Azure Search using Java
+# Common Design for Azure Search Modules

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This is a sample of how to interact with Azure Search using Java.
-Not only does it execute most of the common API requests against Azure Search, but it also implements some of the best practices such as handling retries, etc.
+This sample is a good starting point for your own application's search design.
+This sample uses the recommended design for common Java applications implementing Azure Search.
+It demonstrates most of the common APIs in Azure Search.
+Additionally, it shows:

+- Storing access keys in a properties file (use Azure Key Vault for highly secure applications).
+- Modeling the search index with domain classes.
+- Building and configuring search requests using the Builder pattern.
+- Encapsulating the HTTP requests and retry logic.

 # Contents